BuildOnViction/docs/docs/masternode/tomox-sdk.md

 #### Application platform ####

 * Go 1.12 or higher
-* Docker and docker-compose with the latest version
+* Docker with the latest version
 * Nodejs 8.16.x or higher
 * Nginx